Guest House: Unwriting the Artist’s Statement - Online Workshop

-Writing from practice: speaking through the work
+Writing from practice: speaking through the work, with Elle Reynolds

 Join us for a focused, playful session of conversation, making, and discovering your own voice.
-This workshop creates space to build confidence, loosen habits around language, and allow your voice to develop naturally, staying close to your practice rather than separate from it.
+This online workshop creates space to build confidence, loosen habits around language, and allow your voice to develop naturally, staying close to your practice rather than separate from it.

 Unwriting the Artist’s Statement invites you to abscond from International Art English and respond directly to your work.
 Moving away from the critical language often used to address contemporary art, this workshop proposes different protocols for speaking about your practice to the world.